 Will the flu and COVID-19 become worse during fall and winter?

-By encouraging your employees to receive their routine vaccinations even during the pandemic is essential for protecting individuals and communities from vaccine-preventable diseases and outbreaks.
+Encouraging your employees to receive their routine vaccinations is essential for protecting individuals and communities from vaccine-preventable diseases and outbreaks.

 Will a flu shot help protect employees from COVID-19?